Marguerite E. Peaslee School

 How do I register my child?

-Parents/guardians of students new to Peaslee School register at the main office while school is in session.
+Parents/guardians of students new to Peaslee School register at the Peaslee office while school is in session.
 During the summer when the schools are on break, all registrations take place at the Superintendent’s Office (located at 53 Parkerville Road, Southborough, MA).
 We ask that you notify the principal of your intent to register your student(s) via e-mail during the summer.
 Parents/Guardians new to Peaslee must provide proof of residence, an original copy of the child's birth certificate and current health/immunization records.
 Registration forms are available on the Peaslee School website (http://peaslee.nsboro.k12.ma.us/pages/Peaslee).
+During the summer months, please call Mrs. Nancy Bissett at the Superintendent's Office at 508-486-5115 in order to enroll your child(ren).
+Thank you!

 How do I register my child for Kindergarten?